-Figure 4 shows an example of temperature data averaged acquired over a 24-hour period, on December 1, 2013, along the a horizontal section.
-The daily average tower air temperature (measured at height of 1.5 m) was -32.5° C and daily mean snow depth was 23.5 cm.
-In this figure, downward spikes corresponds to temperatures of those parts of the cable exposed above the upper surface of the snow pack (minimum temperature was -32.6° C while the maximum temperature was +1.0° C).
-For this season, this The temperature difference of more than 30° C is likely due to combinations of the thermal effects of insulation by snow pack and of the saturation and unfrozen moisture content of the near-surface soils.
+Figure 4 shows an example of the temperature data acquired on 1 December 2013, along a horizontal section.
+Figure 4a and b show the logarithmic ratio r between the anti-Stokes and Stokes components of the spectrum, and the interpreted temperature T of an instantaneous measurement made at 02:32 LT (local time or AKST, blue) and 13:39 (red).
+Figure 4c illustrate the respective scatter between r and T. An average over a 24 h period is shown in Fig. 4d.
+The daily average tower air temperature (measured at height of 1.5 m) was -32.5 °C and daily mean snow depth was 23.5 cm.
+In Fig. 4d, downward spikes correspond to temperatures of those parts of the cable exposed above the upper surface of the snow pack (minimum temperature was -32.6 °C while the maximum temperature was +1.0 °C).
+The temperature difference of more than 30 °C is likely due to combinations of the thermal effects of insulation by snow pack and of the saturation and unfrozen moisture content of the near-surface soils.